 - FATF places countries on greylists to warn the financial community that the affected country is not putting in the required effort to combat financial crime.

 What Is FATF?

-The FATF was established in 1989 as the world’s money laundering and terrorist financing watchdog.
+The Financial Action Task Force (FATF) was established in 1989 as the world’s money laundering and terrorist financing watchdog.
 It establishes worldwide standards to combat illicit acts and their harm to society.

-The G20 leaders or the 19 countries and the European Union consists of Argentina, Australia, Brazil, Canada, China, Germany, France, India, Indonesia, Italy, Japan, the Republic of Korea, Mexico, the Russian Federation, Saudi Arabia, South Africa, Turkey, the UK, and the US.
-They reaffirmed their support for the FATF as the global standard-setting body to prevent money laundering, terrorist funding, and proliferation financing during the recent virtual G20 Summit in November 2020, especially given the continuous growth in illegal activity during Covid-19.
+The G20 leaders or the 19 countries and the European Union.
+The 19 countries are Argentina, Australia, Brazil, Canada, China, Germany, France, India, Indonesia, Italy, Japan, the Republic of Korea, Mexico, the Russian Federation, Saudi Arabia, South Africa, Turkey, the UK, and the US, reaffirmed their support for the FATF as the global standard-setting body to prevent money laundering, terrorist funding, and proliferation financing during the recent virtual G20 Summit in November 2020, especially given the continuous growth in illegal activity during Covid-19.

 “The crisis has significantly harmed the capabilities of some governments and the private sector to detect, prevent, and investigate money laundering and terrorist financing,” according to the FATF.
 The FATF continues to assess countries around the world, particularly in politically difficult places, to verify that governments are implementing its criteria fully and efficiently.

 FATF undergoes a collective evaluation, which is peer-reviewed by members of other nations, give and a detailed country report on the implementation and efficacy of anti-money laundering and anti-terrorist funding measures.
 These assessments determine whether a country is placed on the greylist or global blacklist.